 Your Folio

-The contrasting pieces can be created with music notation software, or by hand, for notated works or a digital audio workstation (Max/MSP, Logic, Cubase, Pro Tools, Ableton Live, FL Studio, Garage Band or similar) for studio-based works.
+The contrasting works can be created with music notation software, or by hand, for notated works or a digital audio workstation (Logic, Cubase, Pro Tools, Ableton Live, FL Studio, Garage Band or similar) for studio-based works.
 Prospective students are expected to have some familiarity with traditional notation practice and basic tools of music technology.

-Do not submit notation program files, such as Sibelius or Finale files.
+Do not submit notation program files, such as Sibelius, Finale or MuseScore files.
 These must be exported as a PDF.
 Please include your full name within the file name for each file your folio.

 Interview